-Headings are for convenience only and do not affect interpretation.
+Headings and labels used for definitions are for convenience only and do not affect interpretation.
 The following rules of interpretation apply unless any contrary intention appears in this Constitution or the context requires otherwise.

-- (a) The singular includes the plural and conversely. - (b) Where a word or phrase is defined, its other grammatical forms have a corresponding meaning. - (c) A reference to any legislation or to any provision of any legislation includes any modification or re-enactment of it, any legislative provision substituted for it, and all regulations and statutory instruments issued under it. - (d) A word or phrase given a meaning in the Corporations Act has the same meaning in this Constitution. - (e) A reference to the Listing Rules or the ASX Settlement Operating Rules is to the Listing Rules or the ASX Settlement Operating Rules in force in relation to the company after taking into account any waiver or exemption which is in force either generally or in relation to the company.
+- (a) The singular includes the plural and conversely. - (b) Where a word or phrase is defined, its other grammatical forms have a corresponding meaning. - (c) A reference to any legislation or to any provision of any legislation includes any modification or re-enactment of it, any legislative provision substituted for it, and all regulations and statutory instruments issued under it.